-- Onsite Team Selection: A three-member team is selected to conduct a peer-evaluation of the residency/fellowship program based on ABPTRFE's Quality Standards.
-The onsite team is comprised of a team lead (a physical therapist), a program administration/outcomes team member (physical therapist or non-physical therapist), and a practice area expert (a physical therapist). - 5.3.1 Consent to Serve: All team members annually sign a consent to serve that includes conflict of interest and confidentiality policies. - 5.4 Pre-Onsite Visit Team Responsibilities: Prior to the onsite visit, each team member carefully reviews the Candidacy Accreditation Report Rubric, Self-Evaluation Report, and Exhibits uploaded by the program to the Accreditation Management System. - Onsite Visit Team Responsibilities: The onsite team documents whether the program meets or exceeds published Quality Standards using the Accreditation Report Rubric.
-The onsite team may find that the program meets or exceeds standards, needs improvement, or that implemented processes are inadequate. - 5.5.1 Team Lead: The Team Lead selects the participant practice sites for review during the onsite visit.
+- 5.1.1 To verify the narratives submitted in the Self-Evaluation Report and evidence submitted through Exhibits.
+The onsite team members verify that the program is meeting its mission and demonstrate successful participant achievement. - 5.1.2 To collect data that documents the extent of a program's compliance with ABPTRFE Quality Standards. - 5.1.3 To review implemented policies and procedures that promote continuous program improvement.
+The onsite team confirms implemented processes and procedures through discussions with administration, faculty, staff, program participants, and graduates (if available). - Onsite Team Selection: A three-member team is selected to conduct a peerevaluation of the residency/fellowship program based on ABPTRFE's Quality Standards.
+The onsite team is comprised of a team lead (a physical therapist), a program administration/outcomes team member (physical therapist or nonphysical therapist), and a practice area expert (a physical therapist). - 5.2.1 Consent to Serve: All team members annually sign a consent to serve that includes conflict of interest and confidentiality policies. - 5.3 Pre-Onsite Visit Team Responsibilities: Prior to the onsite visit, each team member carefully reviews the Candidacy Accreditation Report Rubric, Self-Evaluation Report, and Exhibits uploaded by the program to the Accreditation Management System. - 5.4 Onsite Visit Team Responsibilities: The onsite team documents whether the program meets or exceeds published Quality Standards using the Accreditation Report Rubric.
+The onsite team may find that the program meets or exceeds standards, needs improvement, or that implemented processes are inadequate.

+- 5.4.1 Team Lead: The Team Lead selects the participant practice sites for review during the onsite visit.
 This individual is responsible for the completion of the onsite visit in accordance with the Board's processes and procedures by ensuring that the team members complete their tasks during the evaluation.
-The Team Lead ensures all team members submit their individual Accreditation Report Rubrics on time. - 5.5.2 Program Administration/Outcomes: This evaluator reviews a program's administrative operations including the effective implementation and data collection on the achievement of the mission and goals. - 5.5.3 Practice Area Expert: This evaluator reviews a program's curriculum and mentoring practices to verify that quality instruction and learning activities are provided to participants that support the achievement of outcomes. - 5.6 Onsite Team Reports: Two weeks following the onsite visit, team members submit written reports to the team lead and ABPTRFE staff.
+The Team Lead ensures all team members submit their individual Accreditation Report Rubrics on time. - 5.4.2 Program Administration/Outcomes: This evaluator reviews a program's administrative operations including the effective implementation and data collection on the achievement of the mission and goals. - 5.4.3 Practice Area Expert: This evaluator reviews a program's curriculum and mentoring practices to verify that quality instruction and learning activities are provided to participants that support the achievement of outcomes. - 5.5 Onsite Team Reports: Two weeks following the onsite visit, team members submit written reports to the team lead and ABPTRFE staff.
 Four weeks following the onsite visit, the team lead submits a final written report to ABPTRFE staff.
-Five weeks following the onsite visit, ABPTRFE staff provides the Team Lead Report to the program for response.

-- 5.6.1 Team Lead: Compiles the team's reports to provide ABPTRFE with a clear representation of the program's compliance with published Quality Standards. - 5.6.2 Program Administration/Outcomes: This evaluator is responsible for comprehensively reviewing Quality Standards 1, 4, and 5. - 5.6.3 Practice Area Expert: This evaluator is responsible for comprehensively reviewing Quality Standards 2, 3, and 5. - 5.7 Program Response: Upon receipt of the Team Lead Report, the program must provide a response and supporting evidence for any findings of needs improvement or inadequate.
+Five weeks following the onsite visit, ABPTRFE staff provides the Team Lead Report to the program for response. - 5.5.1 Team Lead: Compiles the team's reports to provide ABPTRFE with a clear representation of the program's compliance with published Quality Standards. - 5.5.2 Program Administration/Outcomes: This evaluator is responsible for comprehensively reviewing Quality Standards 1, 4, and 5. - 5.5.3 Practice Area Expert: This evaluator is responsible for comprehensively reviewing Quality Standards 2, 3, and 5. - Program Response: Upon receipt of the Team Lead Report, the program must provide a response and supporting evidence for any findings of needs improvement or inadequate.
 The program must demonstrate that processes or policies are implemented to meet the corresponding Quality Standard.
 The program may submit new or supporting information or correct any incorrect statements made in the Team Lead Report.
 The program is required to demonstrate full compliance with all ABPTRFE Quality Standards.
 The program submits to ABPTRFE staff a response to the Team Lead Report for ABPTRFE consideration in 4 weeks.